IlyaAI/wro4j-gradle-plugin/README.md

 }
 ```

-3. It is also possible to use fonts from your static resources with enabled /webjars/* handler.
+**Way C**.
+It is also possible to use fonts from your static resources with enabled /webjars/* handler.
 ```groovy
 webResources {
     from ("$buildMainDir/webjars/bootstrap/$versionBootstrap/fonts") {